upenn-acg/cis6010/gemm/README.md

 ## HW1: Fix uncoalesced memory accesses

 Your first task is to fix the uncoalesced global memory accesses in `runBasic`.
 Copy the `runBasic` code to `runGmemCoalesced` and edit it there.
-Resolving the issues should result in a ~6x speedup (~360 GFLOPS).
+Resolving the issues should result in a significant speedup (~550 GFLOPS).